narenallam/OrderMatchingSystem/README.md

 * Development started with below use cases:

-    Few use cases:
+#### Use cases:

         1) Trader A places a buy order of 200 on stock S, the order is stored in the order store as open.
         Trader B places a sell order of 200 on stock S. Notify both the traders with success message.

-        2) Trader C places a sell order of 300 on stock G. Trader D places a buy order of 200 on stock G. Notify the Trader D with success message.
+        2) Trader C places a sell order of 300 on stock G.
+        Trader D places a buy order of 200 on stock G. Notify the Trader D with success message.
         Trader E places a Buy Order of 200 on stock G. Notify the Trader C with success message.

         3) Trader W, X and Y place sell order of 200 on stock H each.
-Trade Z place a buy order of 600 on stock H. Trader W, X, Y and Z should be notified of success.
+        Trade Z place a buy order of 600 on stock H.
+        Trader W, X, Y and Z should be notified of success.

 * I converted these use cases to unittests(refer ./tests folder), later did a lot of refactoring to achieve the results.
 * used asynchronous lock-free logger for the reduction of latencies and for the real-time instrumentation.